PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-25. Acrostic.
-Writing a script that decodes acrostics that use the first letter of each line.
+26. The biggest fan.Wite a scipt that parses web servers logs in TSV format as input and displays the 11 hosts.